 Synchronous HTTP calls between microservices are like a chain of weak links.
 One link breaks → entire chain fails.
 Latency accumulates, failures cascade, rollback becomes a nightmare.

-Key idea: Split checkout into two phases:
+Split checkout into two phases.

 Phase 1 (synchronous): Critical business logic